folkertvanheusden/kek/README.md

 * RX  : 16
 Note that you need to use different pins for the MAX232 connection when you want to use the PSRAM of the ESP32.

+If possible, use a waveshare-esp32-s3-eth: that device can do Ethernet for the emulated system over its Ethernet port.

 Raspberry PI PICO2W
 -------------------